 They hold and have paid for a £1 share in the Credit Union.

-The £1 share shall be held in a specially designated reserve until such times as the membership of that Member ceases to exist, for whatever reason, at which time the £1 share will be transferred out of the reserve and applied to the social goal(s) as specified at Rule 6 above.
+The £1 share shall be held in a specially designated reserve until such times as the membership of that Member ceases to exist, for whatever reason, at which time the £1 share will be transferred out of the reserve and applied to the social goals as specified at Rule 6 above or returned to the Member.
 The Board of Directors may amend the number of £1 shares that a member requires to hold.

-14. Register of Members
+20. Register of Members

-The Credit Union shall keep at its registered office, a register of Members containing the following details:
+The Credit Union shall keep at its Registered Office, a register of Members containing the following details:

-The names and addresses (registered office address if a Corporate Member) of its Members.
+The names and addresses (Registered Office address if a Corporate Member) of its Members.

 A statement of the number and type of shares held by each Member, of the amount paid on the shares of each Member and the date and manner in which any share ceased to be held by any Member.